HoiHman/Simfeeback-STL-feet/Software.md

 ## Getting started / Setup

 ### **_Tactile_**
-* Setup the Soundcard were youre shaker is attached.
+* Setup the Soundcard were the shaker is attached.
 At the moment we support only one.
 * Press play and move the sliders, you will hear if you have chosen the right one.
 * Mount it under your seat or direct to the seat or whereever you think it suits your needs :)